-Making a list of what to see in the archipelago and create an exhaustive sailing itinerary in Guadeloupe is not easy.
-The list of things to see will be long, but you can be sure to be surrounded by virgin nature wherever you will go.
-Beaches, rainforests, the famous volcano of La Soufrière still active, coral reefs, two nature reserves and small islands…everything here makes the archipelago a destination of a thousand shades and colours.
+Making a list of what to see and create an exhaustive sailing itinerary in Guadeloupe is not easy.
+Beaches, rainforests, the famous volcano of La Soufrière still active, coral reefs, two nature reserves and small islands all around…everything here makes the archipelago a destination of a thousand shades and colours.

 Guadeloupe resembles a beautiful butterfly in shape.
 His wings are formed by the islands of Grande-Terre and Basse-Terre.
-Each of them is unique and special: Basse-Terre is mountainous and wet, while Grande-Terre is flat and has vast beaches.
+Each of them is unique and special: Basse-Terre is mountainous and wet, while Grande-Terre is flat with long beaches.
 The two islands are separated by a narrow mangrove channel called the Rivière Salée.
-Also, surrounding the main island, there are islands of different sizes, where you can meet the distinctive creole culture of this overseas region of France and idyllic, quiet beaches that will make you fall in love with this place in the middle of the Caribbean.
+Also, surrounding the main island, there are islands of different sizes, however everywhere you can be sure to meet the distinctive creole culture of this overseas region of France.

-On its surface of 629 sq mi, there are so many beaches and routes to discover!
-Thus, we suggest you a 7-day route to cover with your boat around Guadeloupe to sail around and unveil the main islands and the best beaches of the archipelago.
+On its surface of 629 sq m, there are so many beaches and routes to discover!
+Read our 7-day route to cover with your boat around Guadeloupe to unveil the most beautiful islands and the best beaches of the archipelago.

 The boating season in Guadalupe goes between December and May, coinciding with the dry season in the Caribbean.
-Like in the whole Caribbean, the best sailing conditions happen between January and March, although then is when there are more visitors and sailors than in other months.
+The best sailing conditions happen between January and March when there are of course also more visitors and sailors.

 You can also sail comfortably in December, April or May, but bad weather could surprise you.
-It is better to avoid the months of the hurricane season, between July and October, but these can be extended from June to November.
+It is better to avoid the months of the hurricane season, between July and October, even if sometimes it can be longer and last from June to November.

 While currents in Guadalupe are usually from the west, the winds tend to come from the northeast.
-For this reason, the water in the northern part is generally rougher than in the southern region and the small islands of Les Saintes, Petite Terre and Marie-Galante.
+For this reason, the water in the northern part is generally rougher than in the southern region, including the small islands of Les Saintes, Petite Terre and Marie-Galante.

 Winds help navigation with a force of between 15 and 25 knots in the boating season.
 Throughout the year the average temperatures move between 21ºC and 31ºC.